The Unification Cases of Germany and Korea: A Dangerous Comparison (Part 1 of 2)

-Germany’s unification in 1990 has remained a popular model for future Korean unification, with its precedents on issues like the transfer of legal systems and technical standards, requirements for infrastructure investment, unification costs and social aspects.
+Germany’s unification in 1990 has remained a popular model for future Korean twokoreas_istock_25898184_xlarge-990x991unification, with its precedents on issues like the transfer of legal systems and technical standards, requirements for infrastructure investment, unification costs and social aspects.

 A closer look, however, reveals that the differences between Germany and Korea far outweigh any similarities.
 This issue is not just an academic question; wrong assumptions can lead to wrong conclusions and to wrong policies.
 In the best case, such missteps would only waste money.
 In the worst case, however, they could lead to mismanagement of the unification process, with potentially disastrous consequences in the social, economic and security spheres.